INTERPRETING C-13 NMR SPECTRA?

 The carbons we are interested in are the ones in the methyl group, not in the R groups.
 These carbons are again in the environment: RCH3.
 The R is the rest of the molecule.

 The table says that these should have peaks in the range 10 - 15, but our peak is a bit higher.
 This is because of the presence of the nearby oxygen atom.
-Its electronegativity is pulling electrons away from the methyl groups - and, as we've seen above, this tends to increase the chemical shift slightly.
+Its electronegativity is pulling electrons away from the methyl groups - and this tends to increase the chemical shift slightly.

 Remember that you are only doing an introduction to C-13 NMR at this level.
 It isn't going to be that hard in an exam!